Elinor Florence, Author

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
-Nothing could be more symbolic of British tenacity than the British bulldog.
-Here’s an image showing the bulldog tearing apart the Nazi flag.
-To see my entire collection of Star Weekly covers, click: Star Weekly At War.
+None of these wartime animals could be more symbolic of British tenacity than the bulldog, and this one is tearing apart the Nazi flag.
+See my entire collection of Star Weekly covers here: Star Weekly At War.